tslocke/hobocookbook/manual/viewhints.markdown

 return the children of the User model.
 The same applies to the parent, parent_defined, sortable? and paginate? methods which remain in the view hint class.

-If for any reason you want to use viwhints in the traditional way, or if you want to use old view hint files, you must either change the base class for each file to Hobo::Model::ViewHints, OR you can also add Hobo::ViewHints = Hobo::Model::ViewHints in any initializer file or appended to application.rb without the need to change the base class.

 ## Deprecated methods